 \subsection{Intent Classification}

-To demonstrate the flexibility of our framework, we experiment with a different downstream black-box system, namely a pre-trained BERT-based intent classification (IC) model \citep{yu2020financial}.
-We first use the supervised fine-tuned T5 model with no RL to reformulate every query naively in our internal intent classification dataset and train a new IC model with reformulations.
-We compare its performance to the original pre-trained model.
-Then, RL is applied to further adapt the reformulator to the IC system in a similar fashion as the QA system to reformulate queries to optimize for classification accuracy.
-Rewards are engineered in this way: when the predicted intent class exactly matches the true class, the reformulator receives a reward of one.
-Otherwise, if a match between the parent labels of the predicted class and true class occurs, the reformulator gets a partial reward of 0.5.
-If neither of these is matched, the IC system gives 0 reward.
-This is to show if interactive RL reformulations can be useful on an IC model that was pre-trained on the original noisy text, similar to the setup of QA.
+To demonstrate the flexibility of QRT5, we experiment with a pre-trained BERT-based intent classification (IC) model \cite{yu2020financial} as another fixed downstream system to produce reward signals.
+We first use the fine-tuned QRT5 to reformulate every test set query naïvely in the internal query log dataset and measure accuracy and F1 scores on the intent classes predicted by the pre-trained IC model.
+We compare this to the original IC test set performance.
+In addition, RL is applied for 5 epochs on the training set to further adapt QRT5 to the IC enviornment.
+Rewards are engineered as follows: when the predicted intent class exactly matches the true class, QRT5 receives a reward of 1.
+Otherwise, leveraging the hierarchical structure of intent classes, if a match between the parent label of the predicted class and true class occurs, QRT5 gets a partial reward of 0.5.
+If none of the above, the IC system gives 0 reward.
+Again, we measure accuracy and F1 scores on the test set with reformulations produced by QRT5 with RL.
+These comparisons are meant to show whether or not QRT5's reformulations from interactive RL can be adapted to an black-box IC model that was pre-trained on the original noisy text, similar to the setup of QA.